tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

   ![image of command response in Cloud Shell](/../images/oci-cloud-shell-command-response.png)

-5. Similarly you can try a few more REST API commands
+5. Similarly, you can try a few more REST API commands

   To get jre usage, run the following command.